FCRA Model Forms and Disclosures

 - Consider conducting a pay equity audit to identify pay inequities and establish a plan to remedy them.
 Consider the benefits of retaining counsel to conduct such audits under attorney-client privilege.

 Colorado Legislature Passes Significant Equal Pay Bill, Including Salary History Ban and Job Posting Requirements

-In its recently concluded session, the Colorado General Assembly passed legislation to strengthen the state’s pay equity requirements, prohibit employers from seeking salary history from job applicants, and require employers to post internal job openings and list salary ranges on all postings.
+In its recently concluded session, the Colorado General Assembly passed legislation to strengthen the state’s pay equity requirements, prohibit employers from seeking salary history from job candidates, and require employers to post internal job openings and list salary ranges on all postings.
 The governor is expected to sign Senate Bill 19-085, the Equal Pay for Equal Work Act, into law this month.

 Limited Factors May Be Used to Explain Pay Disparities Between Employees of Different Sexes Performing Substantially Similar Work

 The bill prohibits Colorado employers from discriminating on the basis of sex (or sex in combination with another protected status) by paying employees of different sexes differently for substantially similar work-regardless of job title-based on a composite of skill; effort, which may include consideration of shift work; and responsibility.
 However, pay differences are permitted if an employer can demonstrate that the entire differential is based on: a seniority system; a merit system; a system that measures earnings by quantity or quality of production; the geographic location where the work is performed; education, training, or experience to the extent they are reasonably related to the work in question; or travel, if the travel is a regular and necessary condition of the work performed.
 The law does not define the terms “seniority system” or “merit system.”
 Moreover, the employer must be able to demonstrate that it did not rely on prior salary history to justify a disparity in current pay.

 Salary History Ban